mastodon/documentation/content/en/methods/notifications_alpha.md

 This page documents API endpoints that are not finalized.
 We welcome feedback on them and you are free to implement them, but we recommend not having these implementations in a release, as they are likely to change and we will not ensure backward compatibility if they do.
 {{</ hint >}}

+This page is about grouped notifications, which we implemented server-side so that:
+- grouping is consistent across clients
+- clients do not run into the issue of going through entire pages that do not contribute to any new group; instead, notifications are already deduplicated server-side

+The API shape is a bit different from the non-grouped notifications, because large notification groups usually tend to involve the same accounts, and moving accounts to a root key can avoid a lot of duplication, resulting in less server-side work and smaller network payloads.

 ## Get all grouped notifications {#get-grouped}

 ```http